-In 2021, the SWT Commission adopted annual budgets for the following funds:
+In 2022, the SWT Commission adopted annual budgets for the following funds:

 - General Fund

-- Capital Improvement Fund

 - SWS Development Capital Projects Fund

-- Eden Prairie Garage Roof Replacement Capital Projects Fund
+- Eden Prairie Roof Replacement Capital Projects Fund

-The original 2021 budget was adopted by the SWT Commission on December 10, 2020.
+The original 2022 budget was adopted by the SWT Commission on December 9, 2021.
 The Commission receives monthly financial statements throughout the year for their review and approval.
 Formal budget amendments are presented and approved by the Commission throughout the year as needed.

-The net increase to the General Fund balance in 2021 was \$3,163,497, before insurance recoveries, a transfer in and a transfer out as noted in Note 3 on page 51 of this report.
+The net increase to the General Fund balance in 2022 was \$2,493,386, before insurance recoveries.